www.RogerWendell.com

 Pup 'N' Taco Sign Pup 'N' Taco Letters and Comments!

-In late 2002 I posted a couple of pictures of my great uncle's former business, Pup 'N' Taco,
+In late 2002 I posted a couple pictures of my great uncle's former business, Pup 'N' Taco,

 and was surprised at the number of customers who wrote to say how much they missed